-In this lesson students will use facsimiles of historical records of Congress to investigate whether the frontier shaped America or if America—through Congress—shaped the Western frontier of the contiguous 48 states from 1789 – 1890.
+Students use primary sources to investigate whether the frontier shaped America or if America—through Congress—shaped the Western frontier.

 - Congress Protects the Right to Vote: The Voting Rights Act of 1965

-This lesson uses historical records from the House Committee on the Judiciary to explore the constitutional issues that the committee encountered as it deliberated the Voting Rights Act of 1965.
+Students uses primary sources from the House Committee on the Judiciary to explore the constitutional issues that the committee encountered as it deliberated the Voting Rights Act of 1965.